Shut Your Mouth and Open Your Eyes: Overview

 This is the first album to feature bassist Hunter Burgan, although he was not a permanent member of AFI at the time, as well as the final album to feature founding guitarist Mark Stopholese.
-Burgan was offered about $500 to play on the album, but he requested $666.
-Future band member Jade Puget performed backing vocals for the album as well, making the album the first to feature AFI's current lineup.
-Nick 13 from American psychobilly band Tiger Army is featured on the track "A Single Second", performing vocals on the chorus.
+Burgan was offered about $500 to play on the album, but he successfully suggested $666.

+Nick 13 from American psychobilly band Tiger Army performs vocals on the chorus of "A Single Second".
+The album includes a cover of "Today's Lesson" by punk band Filth, and the vinyl edition also includes a cover of "Last Caress" by the Misfits.

-The phrase "a fire inside", the band's current moniker, is sung in the introductory track, "Keeping Out of Direct Sunlight".
-This is the first album to be copyrighted to A Fire Inside.
+Additionally, future band member Jade Puget performed backing vocals for the album, making it the first to feature AFI's current lineup.
+It is the first album to be copyrighted to A Fire Inside, the band's full moniker, and the phrase is sung in the introductory track, "Keeping Out of Direct Sunlight".

-A music video directed by Darren Doane and Ken Daurio was made for the track "Third Season".
+A music video for "Third Season" was directed by Darren Doane and Ken Daurio.
 It features the band sitting in a suburban town while a slew of children chase an ice cream truck.
 Besides this song, references to the number three are made in the names of three other tracks: "Three Reasons", "Three Seconds Notice", and "Triple Zero".